Doctor Who Confidential: Series 1 (2005)

 The first season was narrated by Simon Pegg (who played the Editor in "The Long Game") and produced and directed by Gillane Seaborne, airing at 7.45 pm.
-New episodes were broadcast on BBC Three immediately following the broadcast of Doctor Who, two documentary specials were made for broadcast on BBC One, incorporating material from the Confidential episodes.
-The first was broadcast on the evening of the first episode, "Rose", and was narrated by David Tennant, prior to his being named as the Tenth Doctor.
-The second was broadcast immediately prior to the final episode, "The Parting of the Ways", and was narrated by Pegg.
+New episodes were broadcast on BBC Three immediately following the broadcast of Doctor Who.
+Two documentary specials were made for broadcast on BBC One, incorporating material from the Confidential episodes.
+The first, Doctor Who: A New Dimension, was broadcast on the evening of the first episode "Rose," and was narrated by David Tennant prior to his being named as the Tenth Doctor.
+The second, Doctor Who: The Ultimate Guide, was broadcast immediately prior to the final episode "The Parting of the Ways," and was narrated by Pegg.
 These episodes were not given the Confidential title, and are therefore separate from the series proper.
-Thirdly, a special DVD-only episode of the series, containing behind-the-scenes information on "The Christmas Invasion", was also made by the production team for release on the set.
+In addition, the production team made a special DVD-only episode of the series for release on the set.
+This episode contained behind-the-scenes information on "The Christmas Invasion."